 Tips for harmonising with the late summer to autumn energy

 - Yoga -practice daily restorative moon salutations as we transition from the yang to yin energies.
 Grounding postures will me most beneficial this time of the year.
-Hip openers and lunges will stimulate both the stomach and spleen meridians to allow your qi to flow freely
+Hip openers and lunges are thought to stimulate both the stomach and spleen meridians to allow your qi to flow freely

 - Take time for yourself, treat yourself to massage as it moves the lymphatic system and the spleen qi manifests in the muscles.
 Look at balancing your life and taking a slower pace so you can make time to do things you love.